A conditional gradient homotopy method with applications to Semidefinite Programming: Experimental results

 \section{Experimental results}

-In this section, we give two examples covered by the problem template \eqref{eq:Opt}, and report the results of numerical experiments illustrating the practical performance of our method.
+In this section, we give \sh{two} examples covered by the problem template \eqref{eq:Opt}, and report the results of numerical experiments that illustrate the practical performance and scalability of our method.
 We implement Algorithm \ref{alg:Homotopy} using procedure $\CG$ and $\LCG$ as solvers for the inner loops.
-We compare the results of our algorithm to two benchmarks: (1) an interior point solution of the problem, and (2) the solution obtained by CGAL \cite{YurTroFerUdeCev21}.
-The full description of the setup for these experiments is available in Supplementary Material \ref{sec:exp}.
+We compare the results of our algorithm to two benchmarks: (1) an interior point solution of the problem by SDPT3 \cite{Toh:1999aa}, and (2) the solution obtained by CGAL \cite{YurTroFerUdeCev21}. \sh{Our performance measure for these experiments is the \emph{relative optimality gap}, which given the value of the objective of the solution computed for each method $M$ and iteration $i$, $g^{M}_i$, is computed by ${|g^M_i-g^{\SDPT3}|}/{|g^{\SDPT3}|}$, where $g^{\SDPT3}$ is the interior point solution.} The full description of the setup for these experiments is available in Appendix \ref{sec:exp}. \sh{A key takeaway from these numerical experiments is that $\CG$ and $\LCG$ are not influenced by the problem's scaling and are therefore well-suited to solving ill-posed problems with differently scaled constraints.}